yichenpao/bio-protocol/README.md

-Here you can find supplementary data for this protocol published in [Bio-protocol](https://bio-protocol.org/Default.aspx):
+Here you can find the following supplementary data for this protocol published in [Bio-protocol](https://bio-protocol.org/Default.aspx):

 * R scripts (see section Data analysis in the protocol)